SmithWillSuffice/ohanga-pai/content/questions/21_powerplays.md

 Money can't do squat without labour and machines to produce the output, wherever they happen to reside, domestic or on foreign shores.
-This means labour really has the upper hand. the problem is in generating the consciousness of this power. there almost is none!
+This means labour really has the upper hand.
+The problem is in generating the consciousness of this power, the solidarity and unity.
+There almost is none!
 This power is all nascent and latent, it used to exist to some degree during the golden age of the labour movement, but neoliberal psychology has deeply suppressed worker cooperatives and unions.